learn-co-students/react-toy-tales-nyc04-seng-ft-071220/solution_instructions.md

 }
 ```

 Et voilà!
-That is how you solve all the core deliverables for this lab. 🌟
+That is how you solve all the deliverables for this lab. 🌟